 - Talk about how you will be making a simple paper rocket.
-Ask your children what they know about rockets.
-Talk to your children about how aerospace engineers design, build, and launch rockets.
+Ask your child what she knows about rockets.
+Talk to your child about how aerospace engineers design, build, and launch rockets.
 You may want to look up videos about rockets and aerospace engineers to learn more.

-- Draw a picture of a rocket for your children.
+- Draw a picture of a rocket for your child.

-- Invite your children to color the rocket and cut it out.
+- Invite your child to color the rocket and cut it out.

 - Using the larger straw, tape or seal one end so it’s completely sealed.